bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

     ```
 - The "xymonlogsend" line allow to have a test/column named "xymonlog" for you windows machine that contains the "c:\program files\xymon\xymonclient.log" file
 - To check that the "xymonlogsend" line is working, see the last line of the "c:\program files\xymon\xymonclient.log" file is: XymonLogSend - sending log
-- The updates.ps1 does a critical alarm only after 14 days (could be written somewhere)
+- The updates.ps1 does a critical alarm only after 14 days
-- Optionnally, as I do not want to have alarms for this test on my main page so I disable the alarm propagation (nopropyellow)

 ## Contributions (No implemented so far)